Skip to main content

 Benefits of this approach:

-• Test integration without affecting other services
+• Test integration without affecting other applications

 Troubleshooting